Britain in the 1950s: archive photos show what UK homes really looked like

 The rise of council housing

 Alongside prefab homes, Britain tackled its post-war housing crisis through the large-scale construction of publicly funded council housing, which eventually accounted for nearly half of all new homes built during the period.
+This image taken in 1952 shows council housing under construction in the village of Desford, in Leicestershire.

 The post-war development of council housing had a dramatic and lasting impact on home construction in Britain for the next several decades.
-It drove private sector output to a steady annual range of 150,000 to 200,000 homes, according to British newspaper The Guardian, an enormous surge from the pre-war decade average.
+It drove private sector output to a steady annual range of 150,000 to 200,000 homes, according to The Guardian, an enormous surge from the pre-war decade average.

 David J. Green/Alamy Stock Photo